ubidots/ubidots-php/README.rst

 Getting Values
 --------------

 To get the values of a variable, use the method get_values in an instance of the class Variable.
-This will return a list like object with an aditional attribute items_in_server that tells you how many values this variable has stored on the server.
+This will return a values array.

 If you only want the last N values call the method with the number of elements you want.

 .. code-block:: php

-    /**
+    /*
      * Getting all the values from the server.
 Note that this could result in a
      * lot of requests, and potentially violate your requests per second limit.
      */